 Use Lightroom or your favorite editing program to bring these objects out.
-Increase the contrast or the highlight/white levels, play with the shadow and black levels, and use the clarity slider to sharpen everything up.
+Increase the contrast or the highlight and white levels, play with the shadow and black levels, and use the clarity slider to sharpen everything up.

 This will create a punchier image that will offset the muddy nature of reflection negatives.